All posts

 The beach club is the real networking venue.

-The No Solo Agua Beach Club (available to Golden Circle and above ticket holders) is where the more relaxed, longer conversations happen.
+The No Solo Agua Beach Club (available to Golden Circle and above ticket holders) is where the longer, more relaxed conversations happen.
 No stage competing for attention.
 People are sitting, eating, drinking.
-If you have Golden Circle access, this is your social infrastructure.
+If you have Golden Circle access, this is your best social infrastructure.

 Go to the smaller stages.

 The main stage at peak moments is a wonderful collective experience but it's not where you meet people.
 You're facing the same direction, packed in, focused on the performance.
-The secondary stages and chill zones are where conversations happen.
+The secondary stages and chill zones are where actual conversations happen, and the etiquette for joining a stranger's festival group is worth reading before you try.

-AfroNation has a specific post-festival problem: you meet extraordinary people, you part ways on Sunday evening, and within a week the connection is gone.
-You might have swapped Instagram handles in the dark while Burna Boy was performing, but neither of you ever sends a message because neither of you remembers exactly who the other person is.
+AfroNation has a specific post-festival problem: you meet extraordinary people, part ways on Sunday evening, and within a week the connection is gone.
+There is a real craft to turning those weekend moments into lasting connections at a music festival.
+You might have swapped Instagram handles in the dark while Burna Boy was performing, but neither of you ever sends a message because neither of you quite remembers who the other person is.

-This is the universal festival connection problem, and it's worth solving intentionally.
+This is the universal festival connection problem, and it's worth solving deliberately.

 Options that work: